Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Proof of the main results

-Now, as $s\to 0^+$ the first term tends to $0$ by Lemma \ref{kkk}, and the second term tends to $\mu(F) \theta(E)$ by Lemma \ref{kkk4} part $(ii)$, and this concludes the proof. \end{proof}
+Note that, according to Theorem \ref{mainrandom0}, if $M$ possesses the $L^\infty-{\rm Liouville}$ property, then $\theta_E$ is constant for every set $E$ for which it exists.
+A natural question to ask would be whether some type of converse is true.
+However, we have not been able to prove or disprove such a statement.
+We leave this as an open question, and we would be happy to know the answer:

-To prove our main result Theorem \ref{maincompact} one needs also to know the asymptotics as $s\to 0^+$ of the fractional $s$-perimeter on the entire $M$, that is when $\Omega \equiv M$.
-This is addressed by Theorem \ref{globlimnoncompact} below on the asymptotics of the fractional Sobolev seminorms.
-This result is the counterpart of Theorem \ref{globlimcomp} in the case of infinite volume.
-To prove this asymptotics we will need Lemma \ref{porcatroia} (whose proof is postponed to the Appendix) which essentialy says that for manifolds with $\mu(M)=+\infty$ the singular kernel $\mathcal{K}_s$ locally behaves like that of $\R^n$ as $s\to 0^+$.
-This is not the case for finite volume manifolds\footnote{Indeed, for finite volume manifolds the same conclusion \eqref{asrtqw4} holds with constants depending on $s$, but as $s\to 0^+$ the constants do not behave like the ones of $\R^n$.}.
+\vsp Now we turn to the proof of Theorem \ref{mainrandom1}.
+To prove this result, we will need Lemma \ref{porcatroia}, which essentially says that for manifolds with $\mu(M)=+\infty$, the singular kernel $\mathcal{K}_s$ locally behaves like that of $\R^n$ as $s\to 0^+$.
+This is not the case for finite volume manifolds\footnote{Indeed, for finite volume manifolds, the same conclusion \eqref{asrtqw4} holds with constants depending on $s$, but as $s\to 0^+$ the constants do not behave like the ones of $\R^n$.}.
+Recall the notation of Remark \ref{constantinRn}, where we denote by $\frac{\beta_{n,s}}{|x-y|^{n+s}}$ the singular kernel of $\R^n$ with its standard metric.
+Note also that $ cs(2-s) \le \beta_{n,s} \le Cs(2-s)$ for some dimensional $c,C>0$.

+\vsp The following lemma is a sharpening of \cite[Lemma 2.19]{CFS23} for manifolds with infinite volume.
+Indeed, in \cite{CFS23}, the authors are not interested in characterizing the sharp dependence from $s$ of $\mathcal{K}_s$ as $s\to 0^+$.
+Moreover, in \cite{CFS23}, the authors estimate $\mathcal{K}_s$ locally on every complete Riemannian manifold $M$ (both with finite and infinite volume), but the result stated in Lemma \ref{porcatroia} is not true on manifolds with finite volume.